mydataglobal/bylaws/README.md

 ## 2.1 Purpose

-The Association maintains, develops and promotes the MyData Declaration.
+The Association maintains, develops, and promotes the MyData Declaration.

 The Association aims to empower individuals by improving their right to self-determination regarding their personal data.
 The human-centric paradigm strives for a fair, sustainable, and prosperous digital society, where the sharing of personal data is based on trust and a balanced and fair relationship between individuals and organisations.